 Prevention of shingles

-As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus at 18 months old (if your child hasn’t had a Varicella infection) or in year 7 of secondary school (if he hasn’t had a Varicella immunisation or infection).
+As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus when they’re 18 months old.

 If your child has shingles, try to make sure that everybody who comes into contact with them during this time has been immunised against chickenpox or has had chickenpox before.

 Newborn babies and children with low immunity should avoid contact with anyone with shingles.